 Werng Nakhon Kasem, another old community further up Yaowarat Road has already been sold off in 2012 and is closer to a complete facelift that would eradicate its traditional character.

 Under the pressure of redevelopment, the Charoen Chai Conservation and Rehabilitation Group was formed to lobby for the preservation and restoration of these historical buildings and the communities in the old city.

 The new development underground can surely co-exist and blend harmoniously with the historical buildings and communities at ground level, thus preserving the historical and cultural heritage of the neighbourhood.

 This is possible if the regulation allowing special development of the land by the construction of high-rise buildings around the subway line is scrapped.

 The exhibits in this old house are nostalgic especially for those of us familiar with life in Chinatowns in other cities in the early days.
-As house 32 Charoen Chai Alley was occupied by Chines opera (ngiew) performers before, several sets of opera costumes and masks are on display.
+As the house in 32 Charoen Chai Alley was occupied by Chinese opera (ngiew) performers before, several sets of opera costumes and masks are on display.

 Back then, there were five opera theatres in Chinatown, three with regular performances and two with opera troupes alternating their performances.
 Tickets cost 3.5 – 7.5 baht per head in 1957.

 The Charoen Chai Conservation and Rehabilitation Group have met with academics, architectural historians, social groups, resulting in numerous surveys, evaluations and reports submitted.

 The future of these historical buildings and the communities who live in them seem uncertain.
 Currently tenants are just hanging on to a tenuous month-to-month existence.
 Is another part of the old city and its community in danger of extinction?